VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 More about VinaCapital Vietnam Opportunity Fund Limited AccumUSD

-VinaCapital Vietnam Opportunity Fund Limited (VOF) is a non-cellular company incorporated in Guernsey, focusing on investment opportunities in Vietnam.
-It operates as a registered closed-ended investment scheme, authorized by the Guernsey Financial Services Commission, and is involved in managing a portfolio of investments with a market focus on Vietnam.
+VinaCapital Vietnam Opportunity Fund Limited (VOF) is a non-cellular company incorporated in Guernsey, operating as a registered closed-ended investment scheme.
+It is authorized by the Guernsey Financial Services Commission and focuses on investment opportunities in Vietnam, offering exposure to the country’s economic growth through a diversified portfolio.

 For an in-depth examination of VOF stock, go to TipRanks’ Overview page.